batfish/batfish/README.md

   - Two configurations, potentially from different vendors, are semantically equivalent

 These checks are performed by asking questions about configurations.
 See [here](https://github.com/batfish/batfish/wiki/Questions) for the list of questions.

-## How do I get started?

-For a quick start, checkout the pre-built [allinone Docker container](https://hub.docker.com/r/batfish/allinone/) (Batfish plus a Python client) or the [Batfish-only Docker container](https://hub.docker.com/r/batfish/batfish/), available on Docker Hub.

-If you are a DIYer, go to [Batfish Wiki](https://github.com/batfish/batfish/wiki).

-Batfish is being maintained and released as a commercial product by [Intentionet](https://www.intentionet.com).
-If you'd like a hosted service, drop a line to [info@intentionet.com](mailto:info@intentionet.com).

 ## What configuration formats does Batfish support?